dherault/serverless-offline/README.md

 - global state is not being shared across handlers
 - easy debugging

+NOTE:

+- native modules need to be a Node-API addon or be declared as context-aware using NODE_MODULE_INIT(): https://nodejs.org/docs/latest/api/addons.html#worker-support

 #### in-process

 - handlers run in the same context (instance) as `serverless` and `serverless-offline`